DHTMLX/docs-suite/docs/grid/configuration.md

 In the above example:

-- the width of the Grid container is set as 400 px
+- the width of the Grid container is set as 400px
-- if the `fullWidth:false` is specified, the `subRow` width will be equal to the Grid width (400px)
+- if the `fullWidth` config isn't enabled, the sub-row width will be equal to the Grid width (400px)
-- the common width of all the columns is 600px, thus if the `fullWidth:true` setting is specified, the `subRow` width will be equal to 600px
+- the common width of all the columns is 600px, thus if the `fullWidth: true` setting is specified, the sub-row width will be equal to 600px

 ### Getting sub-row config and content